Tuesday, July 28, 2009

 Wilderness River Adventures raft by Selep Imaging

-After about the first half an hour (and a rapid or two), The rafts were lashed together and we floated downstream as Bret gave us instructions on the raft, where the munchies, water and soda's were, and other details.
+After about the first half an hour (and a rapid or two), The rafts were lashed together and we floated downstream as Bret gave us an orientation lecture and instructions on the raft, where the munchies, water and soda's were, and other details.

 Wilderness River Adventures raft by Selep Imaging